onflow/flow/flips/20220203-capability-controllers.md

         /// Get all capability controllers for all account capabilities. pub fun getControllers(): [&AccountCapabilityController]

-        /// Iterate through all account capability controllers for all account capabilities.
+        /// Iterate over all account capability controllers for all account capabilities,
+        /// passing a reference to each controller to the provided callback function.
+        ///
+        /// Iteration is stopped early if the callback function returns `false`.
+        ///
+        /// If a new account capability controller is issued for the account,
+        /// or an existing account capability controller for the account is deleted,
+        /// then the callback must stop iteration by returning false.
+        /// Otherwise, iteration aborts.
-        /// Returning false from the function stops the iteration. pub fun forEachController(_ function: ((&AccountCapabilityController): Bool))
+        pub fun forEachController(_ function: ((&AccountCapabilityController): Bool))

         /// Issue/create a new account capability.